In Naive Agreement

 I slept on a girlfriend’s couch until I found a new place.
 But it didn’t allow pets.
-Finnegan assured me Tar Heel was fine.
+Finn assured me Tar Heel was fine.
 He insisted he was going to clean up his act, and having someone to care for helped him.
 I agreed.

 Friends tried to get him into rehab.
 For a short while he seemed to be doing better.
 But I realized I’d never known him when he wasn’t on something and I didn’t know what the signs were that he was clean.

-I dodged Finnegan at work for a month or so.
+I dodged Finn at work for a month or so.
 He was so good at his job, he could generally hide his habits, but his dark hair accented his pallor and I couldn’t look.
-I couldn’t listen to excuses for the red eyes or the alcohol I sometimes smelled on his breath.
+I couldn’t listen to excuses for the red eyes or the alcohol I sometimes smelled on his breath when we’d occasionally cross paths in the break-room.

 He invited me to visit Tar Heel.
 I went once and the apartment was a mess.
 Pizza boxes, liquor bottles and the pungent scent of unchanged cat litter.
 I plotted how I might find Tar Heel a new home.